Quick Answer

 Stop signing if any of these are open:

-If your deal uses local names such as Annex 1 or Exhibit B, write: Insert your schedule label after verification: [____] and replace it only after confirming the attached file.
+If your deal uses local names such as Annex 1 or Exhibit B, keep the schedule label open until the attached file is confirmed, then use the confirmed label consistently.

 Assign one owner per document for final checks: